aneelakheli/Java/ObjectOrientedConcept/objectReadme.md

 ```

 The following three sections use the above example to describe the life cycle of an object within a program.
 From them, you will learn how to write code that creates and uses objects in your own programs.
 You will also learn how the system cleans up after an object when its life has ended.

+# Constructors in java

+In Java, a **constructor** is a block of codes similar to the method.
+It is called when an instance of the class is created.
+At the time of calling constructor, memory for the object is allocated in the memory.
+It is a special type of method which is used to initialize the object.
+Every time an object is created using the _new()_ keyword, at least one constructor is called.

+It calls a default constructor if there is no constructor available in the class.
+In such case, Java compiler provides a default constructor by default.
+There are two types of constructors in java: _no-arg_ constructor, and _parameterized_ constructor.

+## Rules for creating java constructor:

+There are two rules defined for the constructor:

+1. Constructor name must be the same as its class name.
+2. A Constructor must hava no explicit return type.
+3. A java constructor cannot be _abstract_, _static_, _final_, and _synchronized_

+## Constructor Overloading in Java

+In java, a constructor is just like a method but without return type.
+It can also be overloaded